I'm 22, I Make $84,800 & I Got A Surprise Raise This Week

 Day Two

 7:30 a.m. — I get to sleep in today!
-I enjoy my coffee and pick out a few pictures to order prints at CVS.
-Last week, D. found an old framed picture of him and his ex and I realized we don't have any printed photos together to replace that picture.
-I order a few of my favorites and hope he likes one of them.
+I enjoy my coffee and pick out a few pictures to order prints at CVS [pharmacy].
+Last week, D. found an old framed picture of him and his ex and I realised we don't have any printed photos together to replace that picture.
+I order a few of my favourites and hope he likes one of them.
 Then, I eat and get ready for work.
 We have to have our cameras on during our daily team meeting, so I can't just roll out of bed and get on my meeting. $15

 Advertisement